|

 Instructions

-• Fill pot with enough hot water to cover eggs (about 3 inches)
+• Fill pot with enough hot water to cover eggs (about 3 inches).
+Make sure the water can fully cover the eggs.

-• Take pot off heat, reduce burner to low
+• Take pot off heat, reduce burner setting to low.
+Wait one minute.

-• Make ice water by filling large bowl with cold water and a handful of ice cubes
+• Make ice water by filling large bowl with cold water and one cup of ice cubes.

-• Lower eggs into ice water one by one and then wait 5 minutes
+• Lower eggs into ice water one by one and then wait 5 minutes.
+Peel immediately, consume or refrigerate.

 Notes

-I hope you are enjoying your delicious and nutritious farm fresh, boiled eggs.
-Here are a few frequently asked questions about the process!
+I hope you enjoyed this foolproof method for boiling eggs.
+Here are a few frequently asked questions on this recipe

-Farm fresh hard boiled eggs can last up to a week in the fridge and be consumed up to 7 days.
-(See this article from healthline for more information).
+Hard boiled eggs can last up to a week in the fridge and be consumed up to 7 days.

 The best way to eat hard boiled eggs is to add salt and pepper and enjoy!
 You can add boiled eggs to salads, mix with mayo for a sandwich, or add to a picnic styled lunch with fruit and veggie on the side.